-Vita Life Sciences Ltd ("Vita Life") is a multinational healthcare company listed on the Australian Stock Exchange.
-Vita Life is represented by two major brands of high quality medicinal supplements, "VitaHealth" throughout Southeast Asia and "Herbs of Gold" in Australia and China.
+Vita Life Sciences Limited ("Vita Life") is a multinational healthcare company involved in the formulating, packaging, sales and distribution of vitamins and supplements.
+Vita Life is represented by two major brands of high quality supplements, "VitaHealth" throughout Southeast Asia and "Herbs of Gold" in Australia and China.